CPR vs. AED Training: Choosing the Right Course for You

 What’s the Difference Between CPR and AED Training?

-If you are in a situation where you see someone experiencing cardiac arrest, performing CPR and using an AED can be the difference between life and death—and knowing when to use each of them is vital.
+If you are in a situation where you see someone experiencing cardiac arrest, performing CPR and using an AED makes the difference between life and death—and knowing when to use each of them is vital.

 CPR and AED training are two different steps in saving the life of someone suffering from cardiac arrest.
 CPR is a procedure to keep the blood pumping when the heart stops, while an AED is a machine that will get the heart started again after it stops.
 The American Heart Association has stated that the survival rate of the victims nearly doubles when AED is administered along with CPR.
 In addition, while CPR help maintains blood flow, AED ensures proper heart rhythm.
 Both are important and increase the odds that a person survives a heart attack.